Professor of Social Work, Director of Social Work Program

 PHD, Simmons College, 2005

-Facilitating the development of an evening accelerated BSW program, which will offer our social work curriculum, taught by GC fauclty, to adult students who’ve already earned an AA; students will be able to complete the program in 18 months.
-We are excited to working our first cohort of full-time students who will begin classes September 2013.
+I have been actively facilitating the delivery of an evening accelerated BSW program which offers our social work curriculum taught by GC faculty, to adult students who’ve already earned an AA.
+The first cohort will graduate December 2014.
+Students are able to complete the program in 14 months.
+Currently we are enrolling students for our second cohort which will graduate December 2015; ten students are currently enrolled.

-Served on Board for Just Help: Elkhart County Legal Advocacy Center from its start-up; currently serve as board.
+I have served on Board for Just Help: Elkhart County Legal Advocacy Center from its start-up; currently I serve as board secretary.
 Just Help’s mission is to help Elkhart County residents access quality, timely, and affordable civil legal services.
 Just Help: Elkhart County Legal Advocacy Center While the organization is currently dormant, the board remains engaged, seeking conversations with attorneys who are interested in reopening Just Help.

 Social Work Practice Theory 1